harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 > Artificial Intelligence (AI) is trained using human-created content.
 If humans stop producing new content and rely solely on AI, online content across the world may become repetitive and stagnant.

-You may argue that AI will simply augment human creativity – just like any other creative tool – rather than stagnate it.
+Makes sense.
+Though you may argue that AI will simply augment human creativity – just like any other creative tool – rather than stagnate it.
 I suppose that depends on the degree to which we embrace it.

-But you can’t argue with the detrimental impact AI is having on the environment.
-Powering AI server farms and training AI data models consumes an sickening amount of energy, with studies warning that [the AI industry could consume as much energy as a country the size of the Netherlands by 2027](https://www.bbc.co.uk/news/technology-67053139).
+What you can’t argue with is the detrimental impact that AI is having on the environment.
+Powering AI server farms and training AI data models consumes a sickening amount of energy, with studies warning that [the AI industry could consume as much energy as a country the size of the Netherlands by 2027](https://www.bbc.co.uk/news/technology-67053139).

 There’s also the ethical implications of [AI companies exploiting ghost workers](https://english.elpais.com/economy-and-business/2024-01-01/the-hidden-labor-force-behind-chatgpt-the-drama-of-the-ghost-workers.html) to moderate content.
 The legal implications of [stealing copywrited material to train AI models](https://www.theguardian.com/technology/2024/jan/08/ai-tools-chatgpt-copyrighted-material-openai).
 And the opportunity cost of [loosing your job to AI](https://www.theguardian.com/technology/2024/mar/27/ai-apocalypse-could-take-away-almost-8m-jobs-in-uk-says-report).
 The list goes on.